Alicepinch/stay-in-st-tropez/README.md

 #### Responsiveness

 This website is responsive and can be used across web browsers and different device sizes.
 Max-width was used for the different component sections to ensure that this could be scaled up as well as down correctly.
+Bootstrap was used for the components throughout to make them responsive to different screen sizes.

 ### 404 page

 A 404 page has been created and styled so that if a user was to try and access a page that was not available or the user misspelled the web domain name then the 404 page could take them back to the homepage.
-In order to create the 404 page I followed the instructions on [GitHub.](https://docs.github.com/en/github/working-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)
+In order to create the 404 page I followed the instructions on [GitHub docs.](https://docs.github.com/en/github/working-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)

 #### Future Features